Show your Support for Sickle Cell Research, Resources and Awareness

 Sickle Cell is a personal mission for Dr. Mays.
 She has lived with Sickle Cell her entire life. (her Mother died from Rare Blood disorder when she was 4, her Father died of Sickle Cell when she was 6).

-(her father, mother and 3 brothers), she understands the need for grief and loss counseling, peer support and resources to assist children as they grieve and heal.
+Alexia formed the "Amaysing Kids' to assist children suffering loss and trauma.
+Having suffered the loss of her entire family (her father, mother and 3 brothers) at a very young age, she understands the need for grief and loss counseling, peer support and resources to assist children as they grieve and heal.

-Nationally, SCD affects about 150,000 African Americans, approximately 7,000 of whom reside in the state of Louisiana.
+Nationally, SCD affects about 150,000 African Americans,

 SCD disproportionately occurs in Black and Brown populations – affecting 1 in 325 Black and African Americans births and 1 in 18,200 Hispanic Americans births.